SPRING 2016 & FALL 2017

 Questions to be addressed include: What is Women’s, Gender, and Sexuality Studies and what is its history?
 What are some central debates within the feminist movement and feminist theory?
 What is sex and gender and how do they relate to each other?
 What is sexuality?
 How does power work on how sex, gender and sexuality have been conceived of historically, politically, and theoretically?
 How have they been used, and misused, as tools of power to exclude and subordinate along lines of class, race, and ability?
 And finally, are there ways to resist and even subvert this power?
+Could art be a tool to subvert this power?

-These questions will inform students’ final papers, which will consist in an alternative form project and artist statement, in which art is used to subvert a particular sex, gender, race or disability ideology.
+These questions will inform students’ final papers, which will consist in an alternative form project and artist statement, in which art is used to subvert a particular sex, gender, race, or disability ideology.

 After completing this course successfully, students will be able to: